PandaAllIn/eufm_XF/README.md

 ## Overview

-The European Union Funds Manager (EU FM) is a software project aimed at using AI to help implement projects using non-refundable funds from the European Union.
+The European Union Funds Manager (EU FM) is a software project aimed at using AI to help manage and implement projects using non-refundable funds from the European Union.